cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

-# Getting the add-on credentials
+# Getting the Add-on credentials

 ## Introduction
 Each deployment gets different credentials for each Add-on.
 Providers can change these credentials at any time, so they shouldn't be hard-coded in the source code.
 If the credentials are not in the source code, they also won't appear in the version control and cause potential security issues.